superform-xyz/super-vaults/README.md

 You can find individual `README.md` files in some of the protocol directories inside of `/src` expanding on adapter implementation.
 Some of the adapters are still considered experimental and/or not fully tested.

+### Disclaimer

+Super-vaults is still work in progress.
+A lot of code has highly experimental nature and shouldn't be trusted in mainnet usage.

 # Build

 Repository uses MakeFile to streamline testing operations.